Frederic Remington’s Studio in New Rochelle, New York

 Remington built his impressive studio in New Rochelle, New York, in 1896.
 This recreated studio in the Center’s Whitney Western Art Museum, filled with many original accessories, reflects Remington’s personality and passions.
 He captured the Old West—the land, the light, and the colors—by collecting these artifacts and recreating their stories in his art.
 In his studio, Remington produced most of his life’s work, creating more than 3,000 pieces of art.

 “Have concluded to build a butler’s pantry and a studio [Czar size] on my house—we will be torn [up] for a month and then will ask you to come over—throw your eye on the march of improvement and say this is a great thing for American art.
 The fireplace is going to be…big–big.” —Frederic Remington, letter to Owen Wister, 1896

-Learn more about the Remington Studio exhibit in this article.
+Learn more about the studio exhibit in this article.

-The Remington Studio Exhibit was made possible by two major donations:
+The exhibit was made possible by two major donations: